 "Don't be unhappy when you're unhappy," he said.
 "Happiness is fleeting.
 Strive for serenity instead."

 Or so I thought.
 In my junior year, I was dating a girl from Sarah Lawrence.
-On one of our dates, she looked up at me and said, "What religion are you?"
+On one of our dates, she looked up at me with those beautiful blue eyes and said, "What religion are you?"